Japanese Communist Party: History

-Prewar roots
+Foundation

+Sanzō Nosaka became a communist in the late 1910s and was a founding member of the Communist Party of Great Britain.
+Sen Katayama left Japan for the United States in 1914, after serving a prison sentence for supporting a strike.
+He became a communist during his time in the country and was a founding member of the Communist Party USA (CPUSA).
+Katayama founded the Association of Japanese Socialists in America and served as chair of the Far Eastern People's Congress.

+In 1921, Katayama was informed by the Communist International (Comintern) that the First Congress of the Toiler of the Far East would be held on 21 January 1922 in Irkutsk.
+Three men from his organization (Watanabe Haruo, Taguchi Unzo, and Maniwa Suekichi) served as delegates.
+The Japanese Communist Party was founded in Tokyo on 15 July 1922, at a meeting where Kyuichi Tokuda discussed sessions held between the Japanese delegation and Comintern officials.
+Two delegates were sent to the 4th World Congress of the Communist International and a general meeting of the party was held in Ichikawa, Chiba, on 4 February 1923.

-The Japanese Communist Party was founded in Tokyo on 15 July 1922.
-Its early leadership was drawn from the anarcho-syndicalist and Christian socialist movements that developed around the turn of the century.
-From the former came Yamakawa Hitoshi, Sakai Toshihiko, and Arahata Kanson, who had all been supporters of Kōtoku Shūsui, an anarchist executed in 1911.
-Katayama Sen, another early party leader, had been a Christian socialist for much of his political life.
+The party's early leadership was drawn from the anarcho-syndicalist and Christian socialist movements that developed around the turn of the century.
+From the former came Hitoshi Yamakawa, Sakai Toshihiko, and Kanson Arahata, who had all been supporters of Kōtoku Shūsui, an anarchist executed in 1911.
+Katayama, another early party leader, had been a Christian socialist for much of his political life.
 The three former anarchists were reluctant to found the JCP, with Yamakawa shortly after arguing that Japan was not ready for a communist party and calling for work to be done solely within labor unions.
 Katayama's theoretical understanding of Marxism also remained low.